 The School Experience Programme (England only) allows you to spend 1-10 days of observation in a secondary school.
 The programme is open to those interested in teaching maths, physics, chemistry, computing science and modern foreign languages at secondary level and who are predicted to achieve at least a 2:1 degree.

 The Institute of Physics School Experience Programme is open to those interested in teaching physics.
 Register with the programme to gain access to local schools participating in the programme.

 Alternative work experience, such as undertaking community work with young people, can also be extremely valuable but should not be a substitute for school-based experience.
 A useful source of voluntary opportunities is available through Student Community Action Newcastle (SCAN) or see our Volunteering page.

-Before completing your application you need to research the courses available to make sure you choose the right one for you.
+Before completing your application you need to research the courses and training providers available to make sure you choose the right one for you.
 The following websites can help with this research:

 For all teacher training courses that start after 1 July 2013 applicants will need to pass a numeracy and literacy professional skills test before the start of their course.
 Full details of how to apply for the test is available on the Teaching Agency website.